AnniePawl/Tackling-React/NOTES/components.md

 Components are the core of React ! <br/>
 Most React Apps have many small components that are all loaded into the main `app` component.
 Becuase JSX componenets represent HTML, you can put several componenets together to create a more complex HTML page. <br/>

+A typical React componenet is an ES6 class that extends `React.Component`.
+It has a render method that returns HTML(from JSX) or null.

 **There are 2 Ways to Create a React Component:**
 1. Use a **JavaScript function**, which creates a **stateless functional component**.
 2. Use **ES6 class** syntax.